CeusMedia/HydrogenFramework/README.md

 [![Commit date](https://img.shields.io/github/last-commit/CeusMedia/HydrogenFramework.svg?style=flat-square)](https://packagist.org/packages/ceus-media/hydrogen-framework)

-This application framework for PHP is a simple yet powerful engine to develope custom web applications in MVC style.
+This application framework for PHP is a simple yet powerful engine to develop custom web applications in MVC style.

-A created frame (=empty application with framework and depencies) can be filled with life by installing modules from existing module sources or create you own module.
+A created frame (=empty application with framework and dependencies) can be filled with life by installing modules from existing module sources or create you own module.